 Looking for a Valentine's getaway this year?
 Look no further than one of the most romantic cities in Canada!
 From outdoor activities to delightful cocktails and mouth-watering food, we have all the best activities and places for you to visit during your romantic getaway to Victoria this February.

-PLUS, save on Valentine's packages to Victoria from $111 USD pp/do.
-Packages include ferry, a hotel stay in Victoria and a Valentine's treat in the room.
+PLUS, save on Valentine's packages to Victoria from $119 USD pp/do.
+Packages include ferry and a luxurious hotel stay in Victoria, BC.

 Winter Tea at the Pendray Tea House.
 Credit: Pendray Tea House.